-Those who know me personally and have read my blog posts know that I’m very passionate about education; as such, you know I hate the lowered standards and bastardized curricula resulting from the misguided No Child Left Behind (NCLB) law that caused many states to transform curricula into glorified test-prep routines (“teaching to the test”).
+Those who know me personally know that I’m very passionate about education; they know I hate the lowered standards and bastardized curricula resulting from the misguided No Child Left Behind (NCLB) law that caused many states to transform curricula into glorified test-prep routines (“teaching to the test”).
 Not surprisingly, such resulted in widespread cheating by students – and even school districts – due to pressure to “improve” standardized test scores.
 I’ll expound on these issues shortly – but I wanted to look at another issue.
 Why is scholastic cheating so widespread?
 Is its prevalence due to these misguided reform efforts or did such efforts simply expose something that occurs with regularity?
 Also, are there other factors at play (such as students’ cognitive abilities and technological advances)?
 Finally, do cheaters always win?
 Do they end up getting ahead, diminishing the value of education among those who honestly earn good grades/graduate high school/attain college degrees?
 Let’s find out, shall we?

 I. “Standardized” Cheating